pekkanikander/Signal-Android-Kiosk-Helper/Signal-Android-Kiosk-Helper-Design.md

 ---

 ## 10) UX & Interop with Signal
-- Signal shows a **single toggle**: *“Enable Kiosk (requires helper)”* with a status line: *Installed / Not installed / Not provisioned*.
-- When enabled, Signal sends **ENABLE** and waits for `KIOSK_APPLIED` before navigating into Accessibility Mode.
-When exiting, it sends **DISABLE** and waits for `KIOSK_CLEARED` before returning to Settings. **Transitions are atomic.**
+- Signal, in Accessibility Settings, shows a **single toggle**: *“Enable Kiosk (requires helper)”*.
+When enabled, Signal sends **ENABLE** and waits for `KIOSK_APPLIED` (or `OK` via ResultReceiver).
+Then, later, when Signal navigates into Accessibility Mode,it tries to call `startLockTask()`.
+On exit Accessibility mode, Signal tries to call `stopLockTask()`.
+When, back in Settings, the Enable Kiosk is disabled, Signal sends **DISABLE**, and waits for `KIOSK_CLEARED`.

-- If helper absent or unprovisioned, "Enable Kiosk" cannot be chosen, with a link to the caregiver guide underneath.
+This means that there are four different state combinations:

+1) No kiosk prepared.
+No changes to baseline behaviour.
+2) No kiosk prepared but Signal runs in Accessibility Mode.
+3) Kiosk prepared but user exists Signal before enabling Accessibility mode.
+4) Kiosk applied and Signal runs in Accessibility mode.

 ---